George Sanders: Final years and death

-By the late 1960s, Sanders had become increasingly reclusive and suffered from depression due to a string of personal tragedies, including the deaths of his third wife, his mother and his brother Tom, all within the span of a year.
-This was followed by a failed investment, which cost him millions of dollars.
-According to Aherne's biography, he also had a minor stroke.
+By the late 1960s, Sanders had become increasingly reclusive and suffered from depression due to a string of personal losses, including the deaths of his third wife, his mother, and his brother, all within a year.
+The deaths were followed by a failed investment, which cost Sanders millions of dollars.
+During the 1960s, he suffered a minor stroke.
 Sanders could not bear the prospect of losing his health or needing help to carry out everyday tasks, and became severely depressed.
+He was also drinking heavily.
 After discovering that he could no longer play his grand piano, he dragged it outside and smashed it with an axe.
 His last girlfriend, Lorraine Chanel, with whom he had an on-off relationship in the last four years of his life, persuaded him to sell his beloved house in Majorca, Spain, which he later bitterly regretted.
 From then on, he drifted.

 On 23 April 1972, Sanders checked into a hotel in Castelldefels, a coastal town near Barcelona, where he phoned his friend George Mikell.
 Two days after swallowing the contents of five bottles of the barbiturate Nembutal, he died from cardiac arrest.
 He left behind two suicide notes, one of which read:

 Dear World, I am leaving because I am bored.
 I feel I have lived long enough.
 I am leaving you with your worries in this sweet cesspool.
 Good luck.

-David Niven wrote in Bring on the Empty Horses (1975), the second volume of his memoirs, that in 1937, his friend George Sanders had predicted that he would commit suicide from a barbiturate overdose when he was 65, and that in his 50s, he had appeared to be depressed because his marriages had failed and several tragedies had befallen him.
+David Niven wrote in Bring on the Empty Horses (1975), the second volume of his memoirs that, in 1937, his friend George Sanders had predicted that he, Sanders, would commit suicide from a barbiturate overdose when he was 65, and that in his 50s he had appeared to be depressed because his marriages had failed and several tragedies had befallen him.

 Sanders has two stars on the Hollywood Walk of Fame, for films at 1636 Vine Street and television at 7007 Hollywood Boulevard.